forj-oss/cli/README.md

   forj help [action]                             # Describe available FORJ actions or one specific action forj setup                                     # set the credentials for forj cli forj show defaults                             # Show list of predefined value you can update in your ~/.forj/config.yaml forj ssh

-#### config.yaml description
+#### Configuration

 While building your forge, forj needs to load some data by default.
-Those are listed in forj-<version>/lib/defaults.yaml
+Those are listed in the application.

+You can show them with :

+    $ forj show defaults

-If you need to change one of this default value, update a ~/.forj/config.yaml file, with any kind of data that need to be changed.
+If you need to change one of them:

-Here are the variables list you can set:
+    $ forj set "keypair_name=MyKeypairName"

+ex:
+    forj set keypair_name=nova

+You can check what kind of value, forj will use to boot/access your forge:

+    $ forj get -a dev

+#### Your config.yaml

+The following list gives you some details about keys/values required to boot/access your forge.

+~/.forj/config.yaml:

      default:
        account_name: name       # Default forj account used to connect to your cloud.
 This setting is automatically set to the first account created with forj setup <CloudProvider>